krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## App Service

-For the App Service Definition we need a Site Configuration of "NODE|10-lts"
+For the App Service Definition we need a Site Configuration of "NODE|10-lts".
+As name we use the value of the secret that was passed as input variable.
+Variable references in terraform have the format `var.<name of your variable>`.

 The Website Content will be added later over a second Pipeline.

 ```
 resource "azurerm_app_service" "website" {
-  name                = "asflolie4123"
+  name                = var.web_app_name
   location            = data.azurerm_resource_group.wsdevops.location
   resource_group_name = data.azurerm_resource_group.wsdevops.name
   app_service_plan_id = azurerm_app_service_plan.sp1.id